KiandaBPM/docs/content/docs/platform/document-generation/_index.md

 8. Repeat for as many form fields as needed and format the document as necessary.
 9. Save the template.
 You can then add in the template as a File field within the process in Kianda.

-The video demonstrates each of the steps above and showcases the use of a template to produce a report in a sample inspection process.

-The lesson[ File Management ](https://academy.kianda.com/lesson/file-management/)in the Rules section of the course shows how the Kianda Add-in is used to create a template, which generates a document, that can be converted to a pdf file and added as a report to an automated email.

 There is also a Kianda Add-in for Excel that is added in the same way as the Kianda Add-in for Word.
 Usage is very similar allowing you to connect an Excel spreadsheet to Kianda processes to create a template that can be used within processes.

-You’ve now completed lessons on how to create forms, add in controls and rules, and perform administration functions like adding users.
-The next lesson will introduce how layers of security can be added during the creation of processes, forms and fields.
-It will also cover user roles and predefined privileges.